 - Security System (Data Access Management)

 - Databases Management (Doctrine ORM)

 - List of Symfony Components Used in Oro Applications

-If you want to adjust Oro application functionality, the first step to organize your changes always should be Prepare Your Custom Application:
+If you want to adjust Oro application functionality, the first step to organizing your changes should always be to Prepare Your Custom Application:

 Please see the basic example on how to create a new functionality in the Create a Simple CRUD article.

-If you are ready to publish your adjustment in Oro application for free or paid usage of community members, see the How to Add an Extension to the OroPlatform Marketplace article for the details on how to do this.
+If you are ready to publish your adjustment in the Oro application for free or paid usage of community members, see the How to Add an Extension to the OroPlatform Extensions Store article for the details on how to do this.

 Are you looking for digital transformation examples in manufacturing?
 Discover business cases and digitization success stories in our article.